llm-bible/llm-bible.github.io/_publications/zhang2023towards.markdown

 bibkey: zhang2023towards
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2311.09206"}
-tags: ['Pretraining Methods', 'Training Techniques', 'Fine-Tuning', 'Model Architecture']
+tags: ['Fine-Tuning', 'Training Techniques', 'Model Architecture', 'Pretraining Methods']
 ---
 Semi-structured tables are ubiquitous.
 There has been a variety of tasks that aim to automatically interpret, augment, and query tables.
 Current methods